 Yes, Seaver College has requested that some classes should not be created on our learning management system.
 The list of excluded classes are listed below:

 - Seaver: MUS 102, 103, 302, and 303 classes.
 These are private music instruction classes and do not require an online presence.

 As the instructor, what should I do if I don't see my class site?

 - Wait one business day.
 Course creation generally begins based on the schedule above.
 The process takes several hours, so please be patient.
 Also, if the date falls on a weekend, the process will begin on the next business day with sites generally available to professors within 24 hours.

-- Call the Help Desk.
-If you have followed all of the above steps and the site is still not appearing, please contact the university's Help Desk.
+- Call the IT Service Desk.
+If you have followed all of the above steps and the site is still not appearing, please contact the university's IT Service Desk.
 You may reach them by phone at (310) 506-4357 or toll free in the USA at (866) 767-8623.
 You may also fill out the online help form.

 My students say they can't see my class site.